mordernGeek/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Describe SLO/SLI
-*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.
+*TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*. service level indicators are flags we put in place to identify if we meet the SLOs, so for monthly uptime - availability during specified month benchmarked against the SLO request response time - latency of the server response benchmarked against the SLO

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
-Describe in detail 5 metrics to measure these SLIs.
+Describe in detail 5 metrics to measure these SLIs. percentage uptime per month - availabiliy no of server downtimes in the month -errors latency rate per order -latency total orders/requests per month - traffic total fulfillment of orders per month

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.